-Whereas I may have read too much sci-fi as a child, face masks are an obvious response to a global pandemic.
-However, there is a shortage of N-95 face masks available to healthcare providers and hospital staff and hording extends beyond toilet paper.
-Furthermore, face masks aren’t cheap.
-For example, maintaining a household supply would be cost prohibitive for many people, including front line, hourly workers.
+Whereas I may have read too much sci-fi as a child, a face mask seems like the obvious response to a global pandemic.
+However, there is currently a shortage of N-95 face masks available to healthcare providers and hospital staff.
+Additionally, good face masks are in high demand.
+They aren’t cheap at this point.
+Furthermore, the need will probably continue until there is a vaccine available or the virus runs its course through the population.
+That means major demand, which makes maintaining a household supply of N-95 masks cost prohibitive for many people.

 You can make a homemade mask, even if you don’t know how to sew.
 There are numerous household items that filter air particles, reducing exposure to the virus.
 The best, commonly available fabric is tightly woven, 100% cotton, like denim, bed sheets, and heavyweight shirts.
 Avoid knits, like t-shirts and bandannas, because they are porous when they stretch.
 Also, pre-wash fabrics using hot water to kill germs and to pre-shrink the material.

 - Face Mask | Pattern 1

 - EASY STEPS DIY Face Mask| No Sewing Machine